Malarkey asphalt shingles have a strong following among roofers, especially on the West Coast and in the Pacific North West.

 The solution is to work with a licensed installer with a good reputation.
 Choosing a company certified by the shingle brand you choose is an extra layer of protection against bad installation and potential warranty claim hassles.

-These are current prices for the most popular Malarkey shingles.
-Prices are listed per square, which is the material needed to cover 100 square feet of roofing.
+These are current material prices for the most popular Malarkey shingles.
+Prices are listed per square, which reflects the amount of material needed to cover 100 square feet of roof surface.

 This summary table includes Malarkey shingle prices for all lines:

-$150-$275: Base installation labor costs.
-Homes single-story and four-sided are the easiest to roof, so cost is lower.
-Tearing off old roofing, multi-story homes and complex roof configurations add to the installation labor cost.
+Homes, single-story and two-sided (gable) or four-sided (hip) are the easiest to roof over, so the overall installation cost is lower.
+Tearing off old roofing, multi-story homes, and complex roof configurations, multiple dormers, valleys, chimneys, and skylights will add to the overall installation (professional labor) costs.

 Note: high cost of living areas and large coastal cities will generally have higher costs.